A WWII 'Caterpillar Club' pin, awarded to ROTC McNamara, length 2cm, gross weight 0.8g.

 It is worth noting that other Caterpillar Club pins exist, awarded by other parachute makers such as Switlik Parachute Co., and these are cast in varying, gold, silver and enamel designs.
 The Irvin Caterpillar Club remains in existence and continues to award pins to qualifying candidates to this day!

-This pin will sell as part of our Christmas Fine Jewellery & Watches Sale, taking place on Thursday 2nd December.
-For further information on the lot, or to obtain a free auction valuation of your own items, contact our Jewellery & Watches Specialist Liz Bailey MA FGA DGA CPAA via email@example.com.
+This pin sold as part of our Christmas Fine Jewellery & Watches Sale, taking place on Thursday 2nd December.
+For further information on the lot, or to obtain a free auction valuation of your own items, contact our Jewellery & Watches Specialist Liz Bailey MA FGA DGA CPAA via firstname.lastname@example.org.

 Please enter your email address below, we will send you a notification email when the sale is available to view online.